 2. Entry Tax 967.19 Deputy Commissioner of Sales

 11. The Company does not have any accumulated losses at the end of the

 financial year.
 Further, there are no cash losses during the financial

 year under audit and in the immediately preceding financial year.

 12. Based on our audit procedures and on the basis of information and

 explanations given to us by the management, we are of the opinion that

-or Banks as at the year end.
-Further there are no dues to Debenture
+Banks or Debenture holders as at the year end.

 security by way of pledge of shares, debentures and other securities.